BrechinPiper/aries-cloudagent-python/README.md

 If using windows as a test environment, I highly recommend using the windows docker software to view logs and CLI notices from the agents.
 It is very easy to accidentally hit ctrl+c in an attempt to copy something from the CLI, which will terminate the agent.

+Using the openAPI inputs exposed via browser, several credentials were issued and proofs conducted.
+The code used can be found at:https://github.com/BrechinPiper/aries-cloudagent-python/blob/main/demo/experimentresults.md , note that it assumes familiarity with the Alice Faber openAPI demo linked above.